Qatar–Saudi Arabia relations: Saudi mediation of internal conflicts in Qatar

 Saudi Arabia had served as a safe haven for dissidents of Qatar from the mid-20th century onward, ranging from high-ranking members of the Al Thani family to businessmen and common people.
 Qatar itself had often exiled its most powerful critics to Saudi Arabia.
 This was usually temporary, with the dissidents returning to Qatar after the Saudi government would negotiate resolutions between the two parties.

-Political tensions
+Political disputes

 Ascension of Hamad bin Khalifa Al Thani

-Since he took power in 1995, Hamad bin Khalifa Al Thani believed Qatar could find security only by transforming itself from a Saudi vassal state to a rival of Saudi Arabia.
+Since he took power in 1995, Hamad bin Khalifa Al Thani believed Qatar could find security only by transforming itself from a de facto Saudi vassal state to a rival of Saudi Arabia.
 When Hamad bin Khalifa assumed power, Qatar was in a better position to chart its own path than any time prior because of the massive wealth it had gained from hydrocarbon extraction.
-Among his early actions that the drew the ire of the Saudis were forming ties with Iran and Israel and establishing Al Jazeera in 1996.
+Among his early actions that drew the ire of the Saudis were forming ties with Iran and Israel and establishing Al Jazeera in 1996.

 In 1996, a counter coup d'état attempt of Hamad bin Khalifa was foiled.
 Qatari intelligence indicated that the masterminds behind the attempt were government officials from Saudi Arabia, Bahrain, Egypt and the United Arab Emirates.